cliffhall/Fismo/docs/index.md

 # The Finite State Machine Protocol

 #### Consider this
-> There are standards for tokens that allow us to represent static things like currency, ownership, membership, and participation. _But why do we have no standard for representing a world and an individual's dynamic path through it?_
+> There are standards for tokens that allow us to represent static things like currency, ownership, membership, and participation. _But why do we have no standard for representing the structure of a world and an individual's dynamic path through it?_

 #### A Humble Solution
 Fismo Machines are a way of simulating processes, branching narratives, maps of places, or nearly any stateful thing you can imagine.